ArceusLegend/Ecommerce/README.md

    - Run `python -m manage.py collectstatic` in the console.
 As Django doesn't serve static files in production, you will need to copy them all and put them in a new folder for your web server to access them instead.
 This is what `collectstatic` does automatically, and you can change the destination in the `STATIC_ROOT` variable in settings.py.
 By default, it'll be a new folder called 'assets' in the root directory of your project

    - Select a deployment method.
 Django currently supports two interfaces: [WSGI](https://wsgi.readthedocs.io/en/latest/) and [ASGI](https://asgi.readthedocs.io/en/latest/).
-A quick and easy method to deploy this project is Gunicorn but, as this project was built on a windows machine, this project uses Waitress instead, which is also a quick and easy to use method of deployment.
+A quick and easy method to deploy this project is Gunicorn but, as this project was built on a windows machine, it uses Waitress instead, which is also a quick and easy to use method of deployment.
 Simply go to serve.py the project's root directory, and run the script.
 Waitress is now hosting your project!
-Do note, that as this a WSGI interface, you will have to kill the server with CTRL+C to reflect any changes within the code on your production environment.
+Do note, that as this a WSGI interface, you will have to kill the server by pressing CTRL+C in the terminal that Waitress is running from and then run the script again to reflect any changes within the code on your production environment.

    - If you are using a Unix machine, and you want to use Gunicorn, you can simply run the command `pip install gunicorn` on your console, and then use the command `gunicorn myproject.wsgi` from the same directory as manage.py.
 This will start one process running one thread listening on 127.0.0.1:8000.
 You can read the [deployment documentation](https://docs.gunicorn.org/en/latest/deploy.html) for extra details.

-   - Other viable options with the WSGI include Apache combined with whichever module allows Django to be deployed with Apache, like uWSGI and mod-wsgi
+   - Other viable options with the WSGI include Apache combined with whichever module allows Django to be deployed with Apache, like uWSGI and mod-wsgi.

 # Conclusion